Pittinic/platypod/README.md

   - [ ] **HomeBridge** -> *homekit*
 - [ ] To think about
   - [ ] Global 404 page?
+  - [ ] Write documentations for each service specificities
+  - [ ] Write documentations for common k8s and pulumi commands

 See the [open issues](https://github.com/Pittinic/platypod/issues) for a full list of proposed features (and known issues).